UCB-Econ-148/sp24/proj3.md

 ---
 ## Project Objectives

-As a group, you'll choose one paper from Ted Miguel's Dataverse and attempt to replicate its findings.
-Replication in the context of this project refers to **computational reproducibility**, which is:
+As a group, you'll choose one paper from Ted Miguel's Dataverse and attempt to reproduce its findings. reproduce in the context of this project refers to **computational reproducibility**, which is:

 *The ability to duplicate the results of a prior study using the same data and procedures as were used by the original investigator.
 Computational reproducibility is done using the same computer code (possibly rebuilt from scratch), but can be achieved using a different software package.* (Dreber and Johannesson (2023))

 In other words, you should pick a paper that triggers your group's interests, access its data and source code, and re-code the analysis in your own coding environment, then present your main findings as regression outputs and figures as in the original paper.

-Before doing so, you should, as a group, read and understand the paper's main objectives, policy implications, and especially its methodology section to have the necessary context to pursue a replication.
+Before doing so, you should, as a group, read and understand the paper's main objectives, policy implications, and especially its methodology section to have the necessary context to pursue a reproduce.

 For more information on different forms of reproducibility, please see The Institute for Replication (I4R)'s [main page](https://i4replication.org/definitions.html).

 ---
 ## Deliverables and Rubrics

-Your final delivarable should be a Replication Report following the I4R framework.
+Your final delivarable should be a Reproduction Report following the I4R framework.
 It should be submitted as a PDF, typed up in LaTeX (Chat-GPT can be really helpful for this).
 Please use the [LaTeX template](https://osf.io/zt5f2) attached.
-Read the replicaton report template carefully as it contains all the information you need to pursue for a successful replication.
+Read the reproduction report template carefully as it contains all the information you need to pursue for a successful reproduction.
 Knowing LaTeX is a super-power and makes your work look really pretty!

-Past replication reports have taken 10-15 pages, although we will not be checking the page count very carefully.
+Past reproduction reports have taken 10-15 pages, although we will not be checking the page count very carefully.
 That being said, please be concise in your work.
 Writing more information than necessary often comes at the cost of clarity.
-Your communication and presentation is very important for a replication exercise.
+Your communication and presentation is very important for a reproduction exercise.

 In addition, you should submit a [well-organized](https://towardsdatascience.com/how-to-keep-your-research-projects-organized-part-1-folder-structure-10bd56034d3a), compressed (`.zip`) folder that contains a Jupyter notebook and all the data used.
-We should be able to replicate your work by running the notebook locally on our computers.
+We should be able to reproduce your work by running the notebook locally on our computers.

 Here is the list of deliverables and the grading rubrics.
-See the replication report for more details.
+See the reproduction report for more details.

 ### Deliverables

-#### Replication Report (50%)
+#### Reproduction Report (50%)

 | Deliverable | Points |
 | ----------- | ----------- |